beepnl/beep-base-firmware/README.md

 The firmware in this repo is to be installed on the BEEP base v3 PCB
 ![BEEP base - PCB v3](https://github.com/beepnl/measurement-system-v3/blob/master/hardware/pcb/beep-pcb-v3.jpg)

+### Firmware versions
-In the different 'YYYY_MM_DD_BeepBase_vX.X.X' folders, the (Dutch) changes compared to the previous versions) and the Firmware is provided.
+The different 'YYYY_MM_DD_BeepBase_vX.X.X' folders contain the firmware versions.
+Each folder contains a Readme.md with the (Dutch) changes compared to the previous versions and the /Firmware folder.
 Inside it's /Firmware folder, the HEX bootloader and the standard BEEP application are available for upload to the PCB.

 ### Uploading firmware to the PCB
 You can upload the firmware to the PCB: